MateoLa/hello-plex/README.md

 3) Connect to your Plex server.

-First connect must be to http://localhost/manage or https://localhost/manage.
+First connect must be done to http://localhost/manage or https://localhost/manage.

-Then you can access the server throught http://localhost or https://localhost
+Then you can access the server at http://localhost or https://localhost [^Nt1].

 Enjoy your Plex server!

+## Versions

+v1.0.0 HTTPS for local development: https://localhost.
+The example use a dockerized plex server as a reverse application.

+## Notes
+[^Nt1]: You can directly access the Plex server at http://localhost:32400 or https://localhost:32400 (without nginx, available or not).
+Although, for the sake of the example we configure nginx and the http://localhost or https://localhost availability (without port specification) proves the correct configuration.